Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

     hooks:
     # Removes trailing white spaces
     -   id: trailing-whitespace
-    # checks yaml files for parseable syntax
+    # Checks yaml files for parseable syntax
     -   id: check-yaml
-    # prevents giant files from being committed
+    # Prevents giant files from being committed
     -   id: check-added-large-files
 ```

-Now install the pre-commit hooks with `pre-commit install`. **You only need to do this once per git repo.** After that you can run `pre-commit run --all-files`, to let the pre-commits do their magic.
+Now install the pre-commit hooks with `pre-commit install`. **You only need to do this step once per git repo.** After that you can run `pre-commit run --all-files`, to let the pre-commits do their magic.
 Note: you only run this command if you added new pre-commits.
-Normally all the pre-commits are automatically executed.
-The automatic execution will then only check files which you've changed.
+Normally all the pre-commits are automatically executed if you do `git commit ...`.
+In this case the automatic execution will only check files which were changed.

 Depending on the project you will see no, some or a lot of files being changed.
 For example, when I ran it on my [TwinCAT Tutorial repo](https://github.com/Roald87/TwincatTutorials) I saw the following: